alphagov/paas-developer-docs/docs/deploying_services/index.md

 Currently, the only service available is the PostgreSQL database.

-We are going to add more services in future, including Elasticsearch and Redis.
+We are going to add more services in future based on demand, including Elasticsearch and Redis.
+If you need a particular backing service that we don't yet support, please let us know at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk).